EdDataScienceEES/tutorial-rayrr13/docs/index.md

 #### - How to take our analysis a step further by carrying out a SIMPER analysis
 #### - HOW INVERTEBRATE COMMUNITY ASSEMBLAGES VARY (OR NOT) AT DIFFERENT DISTANCES FROM PATHS IN OBAN, SCOTLAND!!!

-We can also provide some useful links, include a contact form and a way to send feedback.

-For more on `vegan` and its amazingly versatile functionality, check out the official <a href="https://www.mooreecology.com/uploads/2/4/2/1/24213970/vegantutor.pdf" target="_blank">vegan tutor</a>.
+For more on the `vegan` package and its amazingly versatile functionality, check out the official <a href="https://www.mooreecology.com/uploads/2/4/2/1/24213970/vegantutor.pdf" target="_blank">vegan tutor</a>.

 <hr>
 <hr>